Nilcreator/NinjaRobotV3/NinjaUserGuide.md

 Once the key is set, the chat interface will appear.

--   **Voice Input (Recommended)**:
-    - Click the **microphone (🎤) button** to start recording.
-It will turn red.
-    - Speak your command.
-    - Click the **microphone (🎤) button** again to stop.
-It will turn yellow while the robot thinks.
-    - The robot will then respond and perform the action.

--   **Text Input**: You can always type a command in the chat box and press Enter or click Send.
-This works over both HTTP and HTTPS.
+-   **Text Input**: Type a command in the chat box and press Enter or click the "Send" button.

 -   **System Log**: This box shows the AI's "thought process," including when it performs a web search or what physical actions it decides to take.

-### 3. Enabling Voice Input with HTTPS (Automated with ngrok)
+### 3. Accessing the Robot Remotely (Optional)

-For security reasons, web browsers only allow microphone access on pages loaded over a secure `https://` connection.
-To make this seamless, the NinjaRobot web server automatically uses a free tool called `ngrok` to create a secure tunnel for you.
+The web server automatically uses a tool called `ngrok` to create a secure, public URL for your robot's control panel.
+This is useful if you want to control your robot from a device that is not on the same local network.

-**Step 1: First-Time Setup**
+**Step 1: First-Time Setup (One-Time Only)**

-The very first time you use the robot, you need to link `ngrok` to a free account.
-You only have to do this once.
+To enable this feature, you need to link `ngrok` to a free account.

 1.  **Sign Up**: Go to the [ngrok dashboard](https://dashboard.ngrok.com/signup) and create a free account.
 2.  **Add Authtoken**: Copy the authtoken from your ngrok dashboard and run this command in the `NinjaRobotV3` directory (replace `<YOUR_AUTHTOKEN>` with your actual token):